sybrew/the-seo-framework/readme.txt

 		-> Shall we add more input fields for the user to tweak?
 			-> Shall we make a single overview, isntead of making it tabular?
 				-> And then, shall we make the URL input fields incremental, and collapse all stored URL fields that exist into them?

+TODO when loading Gutenberg, the title is prefilled with "Untitled" -- is this intentional?
+	-> It looks jarring on a slow connection.

+TODO add robots.txt editor
+	-> Also move the callback to a new class.
+	-> Add this as an extension instead?

 **Detailed log**